fosskers/aura/guides/backups-with-cron.md

  By setting up cron jobs, we can automate the process of saving these records and clearing out old ones.
 To set up cron jobs, we need to edit our `crontab`.
 A `crontab` is a listing of timings and programs to run.
 It's a schedule for our cron jobs.
-You can edit your user's crontab with `crontab -e`.
-This will open your default editor.
+Since `aura -B` is typically ran with `sudo`, we'll need to edit root's crontab.
+You can do this with `sudo crontab -e`.
+This will open root's default editor.

  See `man 5 crontab` for more details into the editing of crontabs.
 For now,